AaqibBashirMir/MCT04_Major_project_js/Aaqib/README.md

    The resume display section is segmented into a header and body, with the body further divided into left and right sides.
 The left
      side features an image upload section, contact details, skills, languages, hobbies, and a signature field.
 The right side displays a summary, professional experience, projects, and educational background.
 The use of JavaScript and the Signature Pad library suggests additional dynamic features, possibly enabling users to add a signature to their resumes.
 External script links and a local script file, "resume.js," imply the integration of external libraries and custom scripting to enhance the functionality of the resume creation form.

-The provided CSS code is part of a comprehensive stylesheet designed for a web-based resume generator application.
+💡The provided CSS code is part of a comprehensive stylesheet designed for a web-based resume generator application.
 It begins with a universal selector, setting default styles like zero margin, padding, and specifying a font stack for the entire document.
 The styles applied to the body element include a light gray background.

 The #navbar section is styled to create a navigation bar with a white background, flex container properties for spacing and alignment, and padding.
 Specific styles are defined for elements like #resume-logo, #download-btn, and #download-pdf, giving a distinctive appearance to a download button.